 The Concorde assembly line.

 The opening of the ambitious Overture Superfactory marks an important step towards bringing back supersonic commercial air travel.
 The Concorde 216 was the last supersonic commercial aircraft to roll out from a factory in 1978.
 It’s rather astonishing that it took 46 years to set up a full-scale factory to build supersonic passenger jets.
-However, the Boom’s Superfactory is still not ready to start building Overture jets just yet.
+However, Boom’s Superfactory is still not ready to start building Overture jets just yet.

 Via Facebook / @Boom Supersonic